neilcharles/geoviz/README.md

 - With elevation shading (green valleys and snow capped peaks, or anything else you want)
 - with added  GPS tracks

-Rayshader is an awesome bit of kit!
-I'm just making it easier to apply some formatting that I like to it.
+[Rayshader](https://github.com/tylermorganwall/rayshader) is an awesome bit of kit!
+I'm just doing some colouring in.

 ### Installing